 - Drug interactions with other medications

-For individuals who are not a good candidate for Suboxone treatment, abstinence may be the only alternative option.
-For individuals who plan to take this route, they can expect intense flu-like withdrawal symptoms and intense cravings.
-It is highly advised to get help from a Mississippi opioid detoxification center that can provide continuous care and monitoring.
+Addicts who may not be able to receive Suboxone treatment, going cold turkey may be the only alternative option.
+Addicts who plan to go through a clean-slate withdrawal can expect intense flu-like withdrawal symptoms and intense cravings.
+It is highly recommended to get admitted to a Mississippi opioid detoxification center that can help manage these symptoms.